Need help with picking the right skin care products for your skin or do you love learning about new skin care products? Join my free Facebook Group!

 Tips to keep your skin moisturized during the winter:

 As you all know, I am in love with my daily scrub.
-It made my skin look and feel so good.
+It makes my skin look and feel so good.
 My skin looks so CLEAR.
 No dirt.
 No ash.
 It was like my skin was “alive.”
-It gave me that nice squeaky-clean feeling but in the wintertime, I noticed my skin felt a little dry — it was “tight” after I rinsed off.
+It gave me that nice squeaky-clean feeling but in the wintertime, I noticed my skin felt a little dry — it was so “tight” after I rinsed off.
 Last year, I refused to give it up because I was so happy with my results.
-I did NOT want to go back to looking like one of the actors from the Walking Dead :/
+I did NOT want to go back to looking like one of the actors from the Walking Dead Instead of suffering with dry skin, I made sure to include a toner to help restore my natural pH balance.

 Interesting thought: this cleanser does not “foam”; however, cleansers that foam/lather have an alkaline pH.
 Our skin has an acidic pH.
 The alkalinity can strip away your skin’s acid mantle which prevents it from retaining moisture — thus making it more susceptible to drying out.